oleg-rekin/alm-test/README.md

-# alm-test
-Test task for ALM-Works
+## Test tasks for ALM-Works

+A repository for ALM-Works test task solutions.

+See subdirectories for specific tasks.